Indian Army: World wars

 In World War II Indian soldiers fought alongside the Allies.
 In 1939, British officials had no plan for expansion and training of Indian forces, which comprised about 130,000 men (in addition there were 44,000 men in British units in India in 1939), whose mission was internal security and defence against a possible Soviet threat through Afghanistan.
 As the war progressed, the size and role of the Indian Army expanded dramatically, and troops were sent to battlefronts as soon as possible.
 The most serious problem was the lack of equipment.
 Indian units served in Burma, wherein 1944–45, five Indian divisions were engaged along with one British and three African divisions.
 Even larger numbers operated in the Middle East.
 Some 87,000 Indian soldiers died in the war.
 By the end of the war, it had become the largest volunteer army in history, rising to over 2.5 million men in August 1945.

-In the African and Middle East campaigns, captured Indian troops were given a choice to join the German Army, to eventually "liberate" India from Great Britain, instead of being sent to POW camps.
+In the African and Middle East campaigns, captured Indian troops were given a choice to join the German Army, to eventually "liberate" India from Britain, instead of being sent to POW camps.
 These men, along with Indian students who were in Germany when the war broke out, made up what was called the Free India Legion.
 They were originally intended as pathfinders for German forces in Asia but were soon sent to help guard the Atlantic Wall.
 Few who were part of the Free India Legion ever saw any combat, and very few were ever stationed outside Europe.
 At its height, the Free India Legion had over 3,000 troops in its ranks.

 Indian POWs also joined the Indian National Army, which was allied with the Empire of Japan.
-It was raised by a former colonel of the British Indian Army, General Mohan Singh, but was later led by Subhas Chandra Bose and Rash Bihari Bose.
+It was raised by a former colonel of the Indian Army, General Mohan Singh, but was later led by Subhas Chandra Bose and Rash Bihari Bose.
 With the fall of Singapore in 1942, about 40,000 Indian soldiers were captured.
 When given the choice, over 30,000 joined the Indian National Army.
 Those who refused became POWs and were mostly shipped to New Guinea.
 After initial success, this army was defeated, along with the Japanese; but it had a huge impact on the Indian independence movement.